nostradomus/Base3-clock/gerber-files/README.md

-This folder will contain all gerber files required to have the printed circuit board built by a pcb-shop :
+This folder contains all gerber files required to have the printed circuit board built by a pcb-shop :
  - bottom-layer - copper (SOL)
  - top-layer - copper (CMP)
  - bottom-layer - solder mask (STS)